marcustut/datastructure/huffman/report.typ

 Note that in the message, there are five distinct characters and these characters correspond to the five leaf nodes in the tree, *y*, *i*, *space*, *p* and *a*.
 When traversing the tree, every turn to the left adds a '0' to the path and adds a '1' to the path when turning to the right.
 Therefore, for the character *y*, its path is just *0* since its only takes one turn to the left and arrived at the leaf node, for the character *i*, the path is *100*, the same idea applies for the other characters.

+First, we have to construct this tree from the original message using a greedy algorithm, the algorithm is as follows:

+1.

 = Design decisions

 The main operations for an order book are listed below: